jpetitcolas/jpetitcolas.github.com/_posts/2017-02-23-different-babel-configuration-with-single-babelrc-file-using-babelenv.md

 ---
 layout: post
-title: "Conditional Babel configuration: introducing Babel env"
+title: "Conditional Babel Configuration: Introducing Babel Env"
-excerpt: "After being stuck a few hours about some Babel configuration issues within an isomorphic app, we finally discovered the Babel `env` property.
-It allows to apply a kind of conditional configuration depending of a given environment variable."
+excerpt: "After being stuck for a few hours because of some Babel configuration issues in an isomorphic app, we finally discovered the Babel env property.
+It allows to apply some sort of conditional configuration, depending on a given environment variable."
 tags:
     - Babel
     - Webpack